 Allow the soil to dry out a bit between each watering, especially during the winter when the plant is dormant.

-If you want additional flowers, plant it in a container and feed the plant a balanced fertilizer following directions provided on the label.
+If you want additional flowers, plant them in a container and feed the plant a balanced fertilizer following the directions provided on the label.

 How to Propagate Pigface Carpobrotus

-Since Carpobrotus edulis plants spread readily, there rarely is a need for deliberate propagation, especially during the spring.
+Since Carpobrotus edulis plants spread readily, deliberate propagation is rarely needed, especially during the spring.